 Heavy metal is underrepresented in the Hall.
 Black Sabbath, Metallica, and Judas Priest are the genre’s only inductees; the latter were only inducted via the weird Musical Excellence subcategory.
 Despite their long and ambitious material, Iron Maiden have been wildly successful, recording albums in six different decades, most of which have reached the UK top ten.
 There are more metal bands that deserve induction, most notably Motorhead.

 In a career that has spanned seven decades, Robert Fripp and King Crimson have never stood still, constantly innovating.
 The term progressive rock has become shorthand for symphonic influences in rock music, but King Crimson have continued to seek progress.
 1969’s In The Court of the Crimson King defined the progressive rock genre.
 1974’s Red is a powerful record that was beloved by Kurt Cobain, and the group dipped into new wave textures with 1981’s impressive Discipline.
 Notable Crimson alumni include Greg Lake, Adrian Belew, Bill Bruford, John Wetton, and Boz Burrell.
-Along with Crimson, fellow proggers Jethro Tull and Emerson, Lake & Palmer are also well overdue for a spot.
+Along with Crimson, fellow proggers Jethro Tull are also worthy of a spot.

 Fela Kuti was a titan of African music.
 He pioneered Afrobeat, adding African textures to James Brown’s lengthy funk jams.
 These rhythms found their way into Western popular music in the 1980s via acts like Talking Heads and Peter Gabriel.
 Paul McCartney recalled catching a Kuti gig in Lagos in the early 1970s: “The music was so incredible that I wept.
 Hearing that was one of the greatest music moments of my life.”
 Kuti’s colourful life has inspired an off-Broadway musical.